Emergency communication system: Emergency notification system

+One-click notification

+One click notification is a method of clicking one button within a mobile app or emergency notification platform to initiate the dissemination of a message.
+An emergency notification system is an example of one-click multimodal notification.
+Organizations use a one-click notification service to trigger the sending of messages via pre-saved configurations such as selected contact groups, chosen delivery methods etc.

 Need and limitations

 Emergencies place demands on communication processes that are often significantly different from the demands of non-emergency circumstances.
 Emergencies often involve escalating and evolving events that demand high performance and flexibility from the systems that provide emergency communication services.
 Message prioritization, automation of communication, fast message delivery, communication audit trails, and other capabilities are often required by each unique emergency situation.
 Inadequate emergency communications capabilities can have consequences that are inconvenient at best and disastrous at worst.

 Depending on the location, time, and nature of the emergency, a large variety of limitations could present themselves when it comes to communicating details of an emergency and any resultant actions that may need to be taken to protect life and property.
 For example, an audio public address system might be rendered ineffective if the emergency happens to be an explosive event which renders most or all of those affected deaf.
 Another common example might be the limitation of a fire alarm's siren component in a deaf school.
 Yet another example of a limitation could be the overloading of public services (such as cellular phone networks), resulting in the delay of vital SMS messages until they are too late, such as occurred during the Boston Marathon bombing.